Krysset/achieveIT2/README.md

 If you're in root, run `cd backend`.
 Run `pnpm install` to download all dependencies.
+Copy the `.env.example` file and rename the new file to `.env` and make changes if necessary.
 Then run `pnpm run dev` to start dev environment.

 ### Building